2014 New England Patriots season: Week 17: vs. Buffalo Bills

 Brady started the game for the first half and finished 8 of 16 for 80 yards.
 Backup quarterback Jimmy Garoppolo would finish the game 10 of 17 for 90 yards, as the Patriots would lose the game 17–9.
 With the loss, the Patriots finished the regular season at 12–4, and is their first loss at home to the Bills since 2000, Brady's rookie season.
 It was also their first loss at home since December 16, 2012, when they lost to that year's eventual NFC Champions, the San Francisco 49ers.
 They finished 4–1 against teams that would make the playoffs, their only loss, a five-point loss against the Packers in Green Bay.
 The Patriots defense once again played well, holding the Bills to just 268 total yards and forced a turnover.
+This would mark Tom Brady's final ever loss to the Bills.

 Postseason

 AFC Divisional Playoffs: vs. #6 Baltimore Ravens

 The Patriots became the third team in NFL history to erase two 14 point deficits to win a game (the last to do it was the 2003 Chiefs) and the first to pull off the feat in a playoff game, rallying from down 14–0 and 28–14 to win 35–31.
 Tom Brady threw for three touchdowns and ran in a fourth.